-Scientific/technical competence and expertise of host institution, in relation to specific applicant and research project;

-- Potential of fellowship to lead to new international collaborations; - Opportunity for suitable interactions with co-workers. - d.
+- Scientific/technical competence and expertise of host institution, in relation to specific applicant and research project; - Potential of fellowship to lead to new international collaborations; - · Opportunity for suitable interactions with co-workers. - d.
 The ERS College of Experts grade each criterion as follows:

-5 Outstanding quality - should be funded 4 Excellent quality but areas left for improvement - should be considered for funding 3 Good quality but many weaknesses - should not be funded 2 Below average quality threshold - should not be funded 1 Poor quality - should not be funded
+5 Outstanding quality - should be funded 4 Excellent quality but areas left for improvement - should be considered for funding 3Good quality but many weaknesses - should not be funded2Below average quality threshold - should not be funded

 The score for each criterion is weighted to calculate the total score given per expert per applicant.
 The median score per applicant is then calculated and is used to establish the initial ranking order.
 The ERS College of Experts can view the ranking list, including the other reviewers scoring and comments (anonymously).
 They can provide comments and justify why they think one (or several) applicant(s) should be ranked higher or lower.
 Based on the ranking list and feedback from the ERS College of Experts, a teleconference is convened with all reviewers from the round to collectively make a final decision on the selected applicants.
 The final ranking list is submitted to the ERS leadership for approval and endorsement.
+Applications of sufficient scientific merit may be put on a reserve list (applications that might be offered a fellowship if higher ranked applications drop out or additional funding becomes available).
+In this case, reserve applicants will be informed of the final decision no later than two weeks before the closing date of the following call.